leon4rd/test/README.md

-## I'm practicing for a bug-eating contest and I've got butterflies in my stomach.
+## Leather is great for sneaking around because it's made of hide.